visiblehandinc/policies/source/sections/ids_policy.md

 # IDS Policy

-In order to preserve the integrity of data that C3LX stores, processes, or transmits for Customers, C3LX implements strong intrusion detection tools and policies to proactively track and retroactively investigate unauthorized access.
-C3LX currently utilizes Threatstack to track file system integrity, monitor log data, and detect rootkit access.
+In order to preserve the integrity of data that VisibleHand stores, processes, or transmits for Customers, VisibleHand implements strong intrusion detection tools and policies to proactively track and retroactively investigate unauthorized access.
+VisibleHand currently utilizes Threatstack to track file system integrity, monitor log data, and detect rootkit access.

 ## Applicable Standards from the HITRUST Common Security Framework